gage1145/The-Oaken-Throne/Sessions/Session 56.md

 [[Avomorat]] emerged from the moat to greet us.
 We make our way to the library where Urath is waiting.
 He's fucking old as shit.

+Urath is extremely concerned with Maximus.
+We don't know why...

+Urath spoke with Sebael and Elias.
+They tried to explain to him about the [[Great Calamity]] incoming.
+Urath failed to see why that is his problem.